 • Cooling systems

-What Is a Crypto Mining Farm, or Mining Pool?
+What Is a Crypto Mining Farm?

-Crypto mining farms are scaled-up mining operations that pool investors and equipment to both distribute those large costs and improve profitability as mechanisms grow more complex and difficult to crack.
+Crypto mining farms are scaled-up mining operations that pool investors and equipment to both distribute those large costs and improve profitability as mechanisms grow more difficult to crack.
 This is by design: By requiring more compute power to validate transactions, attacking a network isn’t as worthwhile for would-be bad actors.

-When multiplied in massive facilities, these can multiply electricity use—sometimes not just for the farm but the surrounding community, as well.
+Massive facilities can multiply electricity use—sometimes not just for the farm but the surrounding community, as well.
 Many are making strides with renewable energy and offsetting, but the fact remains that it’s a new energy consumer in our world—one that would have been difficult to predict 20 years ago.

 There will be more innovations in the future that demand more power and create more data, and we’ll need to stay ready.